Design overview

 Toolbar

 Certain operations appear or disappear from the toolbar according to the current selection.
-For example, if you select a data visualization on the canvas, you'll see a set of toolbar buttons on the right with a blue edge on top.
-These buttons correspond to operations that apply to the selected data visualization, such as Re-Visualize.
+For example, if you select a data visualization on the canvas, you'll see a set of Contextual buttons on the right corresponding to the selected visualization, such as Re-Visualize.

 Buttons on the right apply to the current selection